Blue Mountains | A traveler’s guide to Blue Mountains day trip

 Wentworth Falls is another must see when visiting the Blue Mountains.
 Home to amazing waterfalls and bushwalking tracks that will keep you occupied for hours on end.
 There are walking tracks have been set up throughout the valleys.
 You can choose the tracks that suit your strength and time restraints accordingly.

-Blue Mountain National Parks & Wild Life
+Blue Mountain National Park

 The Blue Mountains are home to a number of national parks.
 These can be accessed throughout the day equipped with BBQ equipment for lunches.
 Also, many play areas for the children and walking tracks to various locations.
 If you are driving from Sydney, why not turn left from Glenbrook to see kangaroos in the wild.
 You may have to pay the Blue Mountains national park entry fees at the gate to get into Euroka clearing.
 The national parks do close of an evening so make sure you pay attention to what time they close.
 Also, ensure you are back from your walk or packed up ready to leave before the gates close.

 Jenolan Caves are a beautiful and majestic attraction and are very popular with tourists.
 Sydney Tours can be organized or you can explore the caves on your own.
 The caves are full of stalactite-lined limestone chasms carved by underground rivers.
-They are a spectacular site and many traveling distances to see them.
+They are a spectacular sight and many traveling distances to see them.

 Blue Mountain Accommodation